No matter what the size of your business is, its success depends on the people working behind it.

-Hiring the wrong person can have severe adverse effects on your business from a hampered growth to even a threatening situation at the workplace.
+Hiring the wrong person can have severe adverse effects on your business, from hampered growth to even a threatening situation at the workplace.

-Therefore, to avoid an employee becoming a liability for the organization, it is best to conduct a background check to verify your potential employee identity and past activities beforehand.
+Therefore, to avoid an employee becoming a liability to the organization, it is best to conduct a background check to verify your potential employee identity and past activities beforehand.

 You should verify the person’s identity, employment and educational credentials, criminal record, and other illegal activities.

-By the way, make sure the background check is done with the individual’s consent and respects their privacy.
+By the way, make sure the background check is done with the individual’s consent and respect their privacy.